nyris/sdk-kmp/sdk.camera/android/README.md

 ### Can I override the existing resources in the Camera SDK ?

 Yes, you can just need to add this names to your app and the desired values!

+### Can I use two capture mode at the same time ?

+No, you can't.
+The camera support only 1 capture mode at the same time.

 ```
 colors.xml